In the past year, I finally overcame my procrastination problem with a simple technique.

 I started treating myself both as a boss and an employee.
 ‘The boss me’ set up the schedule and ‘the employee me’ punctually followed the schedule.
 My productivity skyrocketed.
 I’m not procrastinating anymore.

 Whether you are an entrepreneur or not, treat yourself as the boss.
 You are also your most important employee.
-Other bosses may come and go but you are the only permanent boss of your life.
+Other bosses may come and go but you are the only permanent boss in your life.